Back

 Sleep does magical things to our brains:

-• Cleans out waste products and toxins that have accumulated during the day and are harmful to cells
+• Cleans out waste products and toxins that have accumulated during the day

 • Structuring information into wholes